 My name is Alexander S. Kunz (that’s German and pronounced like “Koontz”, except that the double-o is short).
 I was born in Germany in 1971 and grew up in Bavaria for the most part, in a landscape full of rivers, pastures, lakes and mountains.
 I now live in San Diego, California, close to the ocean, the desert, the peninsular ranges of the Pacific Crest, and the rolling hills in between.
+I love this landscape and its nature just as much as I loved the landscape back in Germany, exploring it through my countless hikes.
+Becoming a Certified Chaparral Naturalist with the California Chaparral Institute has helped to deepened this connection.

 If I had to write a really short summary, I guess I would call myself a passionate, regional photographer of intimate landscapes.
 I like to get to know the place where I live, and explore and document it with the camera and through my photography.